smartcub/oh_my_vim/README.md

 ## Others:

-* 1. You can input ",,pl" in the normal mode in your VIM to edit plug-in list.
+* 1. You can input ",,pl" in normal mode in your VIM to edit plug-in list.
-* 2. If you use GVIM, you can input ",,bg" in normal mode to reverse background & colorscheme.
+* 2. While using GVIM, you can input ",,bg" in normal mode to reverse background & colorscheme.